Britain’s carbon market begins trading at higher prices than EU

-LONDON (Reuters) -Britain’s Emissions Trading System (ETS) kicked off on Wednesday as the UK strives to eliminate net emissions by 2050, with carbon prices reaching over 50 pounds ($70.77) per tonne and putting EU prices under pressure.
+LONDON (Reuters) -Britain’s Emissions Trading System (ETS) kicked off on Wednesday as the UK strives to eliminate net emissions by 2050, with carbon prices reaching over 50 pounds ($70.77) per tonne and making the cost of polluting in Britain higher than in the EU.

 The ETS is a method of charging power plants and other industrial entities for each tonne of carbon dioxide they emit.
 Britain launched its own market to replace the European Union’s ETS after it left the bloc.